Concierge Sod Care in Palm Beach County

 Symptom Likely Cause What to Do

-Edges browning or shrinking Edges drying first; poor head-to-head coverage Add short edge cycle; re-aim heads; hand-water seams mid-day for a week.
+Edges browning or shrinking Edges dry out first — poor head-to-head coverage at the perimeter Add a short dedicated edge cycle; re-aim heads; hand-water seams mid-day for a week until coverage catches up.

-Gray/olive patches after rain Fungal activity on tender leaf tissue Improve dry-down; mow on time with sharp blade; contact us if it expands.
+Gray or olive patches after rain Fungal activity on tender leaf tissue — wet canopy, poor dry-down Improve dry-down between cycles; mow on schedule with a sharp blade; reach out if the patches expand instead of stabilizing.

-Wilting by mid-day Under-watering / wind exposure Add a short mid-day cycle; check controller time and zone run times.
+Wilting by mid-day Under-watering or wind exposure pulling moisture faster than the system is replacing it Add a short mid-day cycle; check the controller time and zone run times to confirm they’re actually running as set.

-Blades frayed after mowing Dull blade; cutting too much at once Sharpen blade; stick to the ⅓ rule; raise height one notch.
+Blades frayed after mowing Dull blade tearing instead of cutting; too much removed in one pass Sharpen the blade; stick to the one-third rule; raise the height one notch and work back down gradually.

 First 90 Days at a Glance

-• Weeks 5–8: deeper/less frequent watering; spot-treat weeds if needed and safe.
+• Weeks 5–8: deeper, less frequent watering; spot-treat weeds only after rooting is confirmed and the variety clears for treatment.

 Sod Care FAQs

-When the sod resists a gentle tug and grass is ~⅓ taller than the target height.
-Use a sharp blade; bag clippings the first couple of cuts.
+When the sod resists a firm tug and the grass is roughly ⅓ taller than the target height.
+Sharp blade only — bag clippings for the first couple of cuts to keep from smothering newly rooted turf.